General asks for U.S. warships in typhoon relief

 "We can't wait," said Martin Romualdez, a Philippines congressman.
 "People have gone three days without any clean water, food and medication," he told CNN's "Piers Morgan Live."
 "People are getting desperate."

-Typhoon Haiyan made landfall in the Philippines on Friday as one of the most powerful storms recorded.
+Typhoon Haiyan made landfall in the Philippines on Friday as one of the most powerful storms ever recorded on Earth.

 With wind gusts well above 200 mph and a massive storm surge, the storm displaced at least 800,000 people, the United Nations said Tuesday.